Seigniorage¶

 Copernicus's Warning¶

-The Polish astronomer Copernicus, in his 1526 treatise on money, identified seigniorage as a corrupting force in monetary affairs.
+The Polish astronomer Copernicus, in his 1526 treatise Monetae Cudendae Ratio, identified seigniorage as a corrupting force in monetary affairs.
 He understood that the profit from debasement incentivized continuous dilution of the currency, even as such policies inevitably undermined economic stability.
-Copernicus articulated what would later be formalized as Gresham's Law—that debased money drives out sound money when both circulate at fixed ratios.
+Copernicus articulated what would later be formalized as Gresham's Law -- that debased money drives out sound money when both circulate at fixed ratios.

 His analysis emphasized that seigniorage operates as a hidden transfer of wealth from the population to the sovereign, and that the short-term fiscal benefits to the government come at the expense of long-term monetary stability.
-Despite being written five centuries ago, his warnings about the dangers of excessive seigniorage remain relevant to modern debates about central banking and monetary policy.
+He characterized the Prussian debasement as a "tremendous disaster" and lamented that those affected by it "contemptuously despise it" while the elites in government seemed pleased by "the cheapness of currency and the destruction of the country."

 Modern Context¶